-Volunteers who were granted COS status due to COVID-19 may be eligible for Reinstatement and Re-enrollment regardless of their length of service prior to evacuation, as long as the Volunteer is willing to commit to the new length of service time requested by the post.
+Volunteers who were granted Close of Service (COS) status due to COVID-19 may be eligible for reinstatement and re-enrollment regardless of their length of service prior to evacuation, as long as the Volunteer is willing to commit to the new length of service time requested by the post.

 Your term of service for reinstatement -- and, correspondingly, your new COS date -- will be based upon programmatic needs in country as a result of the Peace Corps’ coordination with the host country government and partners.
 It will not be based on the time you would have had remaining in service, although it is possible your reinstatement term of service may coincide with the number of months you had left.
 In most cases, the term of service for reinstatement will range between six months and two years.

 Upon reinstatement, you will get credit for time served prior to evacuation and begin accruing readjustment allowance at the applicable rate given your months of service.
 Once you reach 24 months of service from your original oath date (adding the number of months you served before the evacuation plus the number of months in service past reinstatement), your accrual rate will increase to the extended Volunteer rate according to Peace Corps policy.
 Reinstated Volunteers will not be eligible for special leave unless they extend for another 12 months beyond the term of service for reinstatement.

-Current/past engagement in counseling alone is not a reason for medical non-clearance to Peace Corps service, and the assessment is the same for both new applicants and evacuees.
+Current/past engagement in counseling alone is not a reason for medical non-clearance to Peace Corps service, and the assessment is the same for both new applicants and evacuated Volunteers.
 For more information, see our Medical and Health FAQ.